 Choosing An Attorney in Springfield, Illinois and Central Illinois

-WHAT TO EXPECT: When you meet, is your meeting with one of the named principles of the office, or are you meeting with a lawyer that is not featured in the firm's literature, possibly a lawyer you never heard of and did not expect to meet with?
-At some firms you might not even meet with a lawyer at all, but may meet with a paralegal or secretary on your first or even subsequent visits.
+WHAT TO EXPECT: When you meet, is your meeting with one of the lawyers on the website?
+Or are you meeting a lawyer you never heard of and did not expect to meet with?
+At some firms, you might not even meet with a lawyer at all.
+You may meet with a paralegal or secretary on your first or second visits.
+Even if you meet with a lawyer who you like and he or she has a very efficient and impressive office, you still need to know much more.
 While at the office, ask to take a look around.
-Does the office appear neat and organized, or are there files stacked haphazardly around?
-However, even if you meet with a lawyer who you like and he or she has a very efficient and impressive office, you still need to know much more.
+Does the office appear neat and organized?
+Or are there files stacked haphazardly around?

-- THIRD: Find out specifically which lawyer will be handling your file.
-Ask the lawyer whether he or she will be personally handling your claim, or will it be handled by someone else in the firm?
+WHAT TO ASK: Ask the lawyer whether he or she will be personally handling your claim, or will it be handled by someone else in the firm?
 Remember, there is little benefit in meeting a principal attorney on the first visit if some other lawyer you have never met will ultimately be assigned your file.
 If you want a specific lawyer to handle your claim, insist on including that as a part of your written contract before you agree to sign.

-- FOURTH: Beware of assembly-line "Settlement Mills".
-Some lawyers and law firms who advertise that they concentrate in injury, death, and worker's compensation cases may actually have a surprising lack of successful trial experience.
-These "Settlement Mills" often will sign you up in the hopes they will be able to settle your case without a trial.
-If they are able to receive fair and reasonable compensation for you by virtue of a settlement and without a trial, it is obviously a great benefit to all involved.
-However, if the insurance company does not make a reasonable settlement offer, it is possible you may end up going to trial with a lawyer at your side who has very little trial experience (or very little successful trial experience).
-Our office has actually received calls in the past from folks claiming to have been dropped by one or more of these "Settlement Mills" after it became obvious the insurance company was not going to make a reasonable settlement offer.
+- BEWARE OF "SETTLEMENT MILLS": Some lawyers and law firms who advertise that they concentrate in injury, death, and worker's compensation cases may actually have a surprising lack of successful trial experience.
+These assembly-line "Settlement Mills" often will sign you up in the hopes they will be able to settle your case without a trial.
+If they can receive fair and reasonable compensation for you by virtue of a settlement and without a trial, that's good.
+But, if the insurance company does not make a reasonable settlement offer, you may end up going to trial with a lawyer who has very little trial experience (or very little successful trial experience).
+Our office has received calls from folks who were dropped by these "Settlement Mills" after it became obvious the insurance company was not going to make a reasonable settlement offer.